naninovel/docs/docs/guide/spreadsheet.md

 Each script and managed text document will be exported to an individual sheet.
 Each sheets will have "ID" column storing localizable text IDs and additional column per each locale.
 You're free to modify all the columns in the spreadsheet except "ID"; however, modifying column associated with the source locale won't have any effect on import.

+When **Include Annotations** option is enabled, generated sheets will also contain a column with script comments placed before localized lines.
+The column is ignored during import.

-After performing the required modifications, click "Import" button to import the data back to the project.
+After performing required modifications, click "Import" button to import the data back to the project.

-::: warn
+::: warning
 Project's localization documents will be overwritten when importing from spreadsheet, so refrain from modifying them while the spreadsheet is being edited to prevent conflicts.
 :::

-::: note
+::: info NOTE
 The sheets `.csv` format is expected to be compliant with [RFC-4180](https://datatracker.ietf.org/doc/html/rfc4180) standard.
 However, some sheet processors, such as Microsoft Excel don't wrap cells with trailing whitespace in double quotes on save, which may lead to missing spaces in some cases (eg, spaces between text and inlined commands or expressions).
 Consult following thread for various workarounds: [techcommunity.microsoft.com/excel/223484](https://techcommunity.microsoft.com/t5/excel/save-as-csv-file-utf-8-with-double-quotes-how/m-p/223484).
 :::